Mission, British Columbia: Education

 School District 75 Mission operates public schools in the District of Mission and in the unincorporated areas to the east.
 Students from Deroche/Lake Errock, Dewdney, Nicomen Island, Hatzic Island and Hatzic Prairie/Durieu and McConnell Creek elementary schools attend post-secondary at Mission Secondary School.

 The Conseil scolaire francophone de la Colombie-Britannique operates one Francophone school: école des Deux-rives primary school.

 Sports

 Mission has a mix of sport offerings locally standard to any municipality in this region.
 One exception is the large outdoor trail network within the Tree Farm and Interpretive Forest.
 Mission is home to world-class mountain bike trails as well as plenty of backcountry hiking opportunities that lie within the District Limits.

-Mission is home to a Pacific Junior Hockey League team - the Mission CityOutlaws.
+Mission is home to a Pacific Junior Hockey League team - the Mission City Outlaws.

+Mission is also home to the Mission Soccer Club (MSC), which was established in 1974 and celebrated 50 years in 2024.
+MSC calls the Mission Sports Park its home.
+MSC is a member of the BC Soccer Association and the Canadian Soccer Association.
+MSC's programming is based on the Canadian Soccer Association and BC Soccer Association Long Term Player Development.

+Mission's soccer history is rich, with multiple successes in the Pakenham Cup and Presidents Cup.
+Mission has won the Pakenham Cup 4 times (1924, 1925, 1950, & 1951) with the honours in 1951 split with Bradner FC.
+The reason is the longest Pakenham Final on record, lasting well over four hours.
+After a complete game and three overtime periods, Bradner and Mission decided to call it a draw and share honours.

+Mission's Fraser Valley Soccer League Division 2 men's team won the Presidents Cup in 2022 and are the current cup holders for 2024 after dominant displays throughout those tournaments.
+The same team was league champions in the Division 2A 2021-22 Season and the Division 2B 2022-23 Season.

+Kidnapping and murder of Jessica Russell

+Jessica Russell was a young Canadian girl who disappeared from a Vancouver suburb on the morning of May 4, 2000, and was found dead the next day after she was kidnapped and murdered by a 20 year old man whose name was David Trott as he ostensibly took her to school.
+She was found dead in an incinerated trailer near Mission, British Columbia.